-The (wonderful and essential) Electronic Dictionary of the Irish Language has only one unexplained citation for the term aros, from the Vita Tripartite (which is essentially a work which in large parts is copied from Tírechán’s Collectanea).
-But, casting around for terms with share the same components throws up some interesting examples of Early Irish legal terminology and concepts.
+The (wonderful and essential) Electronic Dictionary of the Irish Language has only one unexplained citation for the term aros, from the Vita Tripartite – an Irish text which in large parts is copied from Tírechán’s Latin Collectanea.
+However, casting around for terms with share the same components throws up some interesting examples of Early Irish legal terminology and concepts.

 An Array of Aros

 See, for instance, the term arrae i.e. the ‘act of paying something on behalf of another’ or ‘in place of something else’, or an ‘object or class of objects which has been stipulated for in `consideration‘ of a contract or in settlement of a debt’.
 See also the term árosc i.e. a legal ‘stipulation; condition, reservation’.
 Or indeed, the similar term airrosc, which is associated with set phrase under imm-airicc i.e. some kind of ‘formula for asking permission to begin anything’.